alphagov/paas-developer-docs/docs/deploying_apps/index.md

     cf push <APPNAME>
     ```

-The app should now be live at `APPNAME.cloudapps.digital`.
+The app should now be live at `https://APPNAME.cloudapps.digital`.

 ## Caveats
 * Don't write to local storage (it's ephemeral)